julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 So I guess Thespis was the first poet to write for an actor, himself, performing in character.
 Or the first Greek?
 But Sappho was writing and performing in character a hundred years before that, so why doesn’t she count?
 She was famous for it!
 Performing *as herself, Sappho*.
 The “lyric I” — that’s what they call it.
 Writing in first person.

 *Lyric*, as in *accompanied by a lyre*.
 No offense, Josie.
 It’s like a guitar, but older.
 More Greek.
 She was a pop star!
 Like Taylor Swift or whatever.
-She basically invented the guitar pick.
-Plato called her the *The Tenth Muse*, *The Mortal Muse*, or just *The Poetess.*

-That’s in contrast to *The Poet*, masculine, Homer.
+Plato called her the *The Tenth Muse*, *The Mortal Muse*, or just *The Poetess.* Which is in contrast to *The Poet*, masculine, Homer.
 If he even existed, I guess we’re not sure.
-He might have been *a poetic tradition,* whatever that is. *They* might have been a poetic tradition?
+He might have been *a poetic tradition,* whatever that means. *They* might have been a poetic tradition?

-Homer and all the other *boy poets* just wrote about epic battles, and divine heroes — Captain America, Superman, The Human Torch.
+Homer and all the other *boy poets* were obsessed with epic battles, and divine heroes — Captain America, Superman, The Human Torch.
 Third person war stories, just writing down what happened, like a good journalist.
-Detached.
 But then Sappho comes along and makes it all personal, talking about her own experience.
 Her feelings. *Eros* — Passion, desire, and unfulfilled longing.
 She was, get this, “*accused by some of being irregular in her ways and a woman-lover.”*

 ### [Mixed - Heroes & Extras]